regb/cafesat/README.md

 ----------

 CafeSat has been first presented in the [Scala'13 workshop](http://dx.doi.org/10.1145/2489837.2489839).
-However, note that the content of the paper is getting out of date.
+However, note that the content of the paper is starting to get out of date.

 Licence
 -------